Last Updated: June 2014:

 |Key Action||Scheme Date|

-In each Local Authority (LA), an admissions booklet will be issued at the beginning of September.
+In each Local Authority (LA), an admissions booklet will be issued at the beginning of September and published on their website.
 There is now a national closing date for applications although grammar school registration process and dates and testing dates differ.
 Each LA has some differences in procedure, for example Kent parents have four choices, and Medway parents have six choices.
 These booklets contain details of the all important oversubscription rules, which determine if you will be offered a place if too many people apply.
 Do not try and take part in the process without the relevant admissions booklet to guide you.
+At the time of writing, the 2015 Admissions Booklet for Kent secondary schools has not been published, but the 2014 version is here.
+You will find Medway's 2014 booklet here.

-It is essential that all parents, who are considering entering their child for the Kent tests, register their child on a form obtainable from the primary school.
+It is essential that all parents, who are considering entering their child for the Kent tests, register their child on a form obtainable from the primary school or Kent Website, or online.
 Your child cannot take the Kent tests if he or she has not been registered.
-You cannot apply for a grammar school if your child has not sat the Kent tests.
+You will not be considered for a grammar school if your child has not sat the Kent tests and they will only be able to take the test late, after 23rd April and be considered as a late applicant whether or not the school is named on the SCAF.
 Copies of the registration form will be distributed through primary schools and can be downloaded here.

 There is nothing to lose by entering your child for the tests.
 Parents in Kent living near the Medway border may also wish to consider entering their child for the Medway tests, which assesses children on different skills.
 Further details of Kent grammar school admissions are here.

-You will find some posible scenarios on the next page.
+You will find some possible scenarios on the next page.